cdklabs/cdk-pipelines-github/API.md

 Name|Description
 ----|-----------
 [DockerCredential](#cdk-pipelines-github-dockercredential)|Represents a credential used to authenticate to a docker registry.
+[GitHubActionRole](#cdk-pipelines-github-githubactionrole)|Creates or references a GitHub OIDC provider and accompanying role that trusts the provider.
 [GitHubWorkflow](#cdk-pipelines-github-githubworkflow)|CDK Pipelines for GitHub workflows.
-[GithubActionRole](#cdk-pipelines-github-githubactionrole)|Creates or references a Github OIDC provider and accompanying role that trusts the provider.

 **Structs**